Thisuri12/web-scraper/README.md

 🖥️ How to Run-> python main.py

 Use the GUI to:
--Upload your Excel file with Company and Region columns -Select a country
+- Upload your Excel file with Company and Region columns
+- Select a country
--Start scraping and save results to a new Excel file
+- Start scraping and save results to a new Excel file

 📁 Input Format
 Your Excel file should have: